Umpqua National Forest - Welcome!

 Make sure you have the right map for your next adventure!
-Buy Forest Service maps online.
+Explore different types of maps, or even purchase one online.

 Learn how the U.S. Forest Service works toward healthy and thriving landscapes by reading stories about projects, partnerships, volunteer programs, and much more!

 In a time when the Army traditionally relegated Black service members to menial jobs, the Triple Nickles became the nation’s first Black parachute infantry test platoon, company, and battalion.

 U.S. Forest Service (USFS) is partnering with Oregon Department of Transportation (ODOT), and FHWA Western Federal Lands (WFL) are coordinating a series of related transportation planning efforts along the Rogue-Umpqua National Scenic Byway between Roseburg and Gold Hill, Oregon.

 This interactive visitor map locates U.S. Forest Service recreational opportunities across the country.

 Safety & Ethics

 Want to know more about Leave No Trace?
 Looking for tips on how to recreate safely?
 Visit our outdoor safety and ethics page to learn more!